tpeng85/COVID-19-Vaccine-Eligibility-Explainer-NJ/README.md

 --

+## How to run the code

+You will need python version 3.8.

-Create the venv: `python3.8 -m venv venv`
+* Create the venv: `python3.8 -m venv venv`

+* To install from requirements.txt: `pip install -r requirements.txt`

-Activating the environment: `source venv/bin/activate`
+* Activating the environment: `source venv/bin/activate`

-When in the environment:

 * Run `export FLASK_APP=main.py`

 * To run the server: `flask run` or `python main.py`

+## Updating the requirements.txt file

-* To update requirements file: `pip freeze > requirements.txt`
+* `pip freeze > requirements.txt`

-* To install from requirements.txt: `pip install -r requirements.txt`